Ramyakrishnan-22/Diwali-Sales-EDA/README.md

 Delivered insights to support targeted marketing and sales strategy

-📄 Files Included in This Repository
+# 📄 Files Included in This Repository

 <a href ="https://github.com/Ramyakrishnan-22/Diwali-Sales-EDA/blob/main/Diwali-Sales-Dashboard.pbix" > DASHBOARD</a>(Power BI Report)

-(Cleaned Dataset)